emard/esp32blesynscan/micropython/README.md

 # WiFi to USB-Serial Motor Client

 Primary use is for linux.
+Works on Android too.
 Linux currently lacks good BLE-serial support.
 ESP32 connects to remoute mount using WiFi and modifies protocol to fix issues.